 Misconceptions of Fitness

 This is simply not true.
 You need to eat less to weigh less–regardless of the timing.
 Nutrient timing is a controllable variable in your fitness that affects your results, yes.
 But is the time you eat more important than the total calories that you consume each day?
 No. Does it affect your results more than ensuring you hit the right amount of carbs, protein, and fat?
-Nah.
-Does it have any effect?
+No. Does it have any effect?
 Yes, but only when you’re already eating the right amount of calories, macros, and vitamins and minerals.
+For example, if your calorie intake was 2,000 calories and you’ve eaten 500 throughout the day.
+Eating 1,500 calories in the evening is still putting a total of 2,000 calories in your body and the energy balance would still be there.
 Only then would worrying about when you eat really make a difference.
 So eat at night, it’s okay!
 The same way you fill up your gas tank on the way home from work each Friday, instead of on Monday morning.
 You have the same size gas tank, and use the same amount of fuel each week.
 If you under fueled or over fueled, or used the wrong fuel, you’d have a problem.
 But timing?
 Not an issue.

-This is a favorite one to shoot down.
-What is it about sweets that makes them the untouchable food?
-Does eating chocolate cake MAKE you gain 10 pounds?
-Does eating candy FORCE your body into a calorie surplus so large that you can’t stop the weight from piling on?
-No. But for some reason people feel so guilty for eating it and are pressured by their peers when hearing remarks like “what..
-You can’t eat that, you’re trying to lose weight!”
-Which you should intelligently respond with “Indeed I am, which is why I remain in a slight calorie deficit every day, so it’s not a problem that I eat sweets”.
-You might have to pull out a white board at this point to explain to people why the m&ms you’re eating aren’t “turning to fat and ruining your diet”.
+This is my favorite one to shoot down.
+What is it about sweets that makes them untouchable food?
+Does eating chocolate cake make you gain 10 pounds?
+Does eating candy force your body into a calorie surplus so large that you can’t stop the weight from piling on?
+No. But for some reason people feel so guilty for eating it and are pressured by their peers when hearing remarks like “what.. you can’t eat that, you’re trying to lose weight!”
+Which you should intelligently respond with “Indeed I am, which is why I remain in a slight calorie deficit every day, so it’s not a problem that I eat sweets.”
+You might have to pull out a white board at this point to explain to people why the M&Ms you’re eating aren’t “turning to fat and ruining your diet”.
 Again, the point here is to operate in a calorie deficit, so that when you want to enjoy life’s little pleasures you have plenty of room to do that.